 Furthermore, you’ll need to consider the storage cost of the location where the stock is being moved to.
 This might be a 3PL service, or you can store the products at home if you have the space.

 On the bright side, you’ll avoid the increasing Amazon FBA storage fees, which you get penalised twice with the aged inventory surcharge.
 Also, you can recoup some of your investment by selling the items through another channel.

 When Amazon stock is no longer sellable, disposing of the inventory might make the most financial sense.
 However, you need to consider Amazon's disposal fee, which has pricing based on size tiers.
 Note that the disposal fees are identical to removal.

 However, with this option, you will of course not be able to sell your stock, so it makes the most sense if they don’t have a lot of value outside of Amazon or if the resell price simply isn’t worth it in comparison to the cost of storing and shipping the items yourself or via a 3PL.

 Liquidation might be the best choice if you want to get some of your investment back, but there will be a 15% referral from the gross recovery value and a fee per item.
 You’ll need to compare these costs to the price you’ll pay for the removal route.

 You should choose the liquidation route if the 15% referral and fees are lower than Amazon’s removal fee plus storage fees until you sell the goods through another channel.

-To summarise, these fee changes will affect almost every Amazon seller.
+To summarise, these Amazon seller fee changes will affect almost every seller.